evedour/evedour/README.md

 ## Hi there 👋

-🐱‍💻 I'm a computer engineer and technology buff with two and a half years of professional experience as a full-stack developer.
+🐱‍💻 I'm a computer engineer and technology buff with three years of professional experience as a full-stack developer.

 🤖 Equipped with academic expertise in machine learning and hyper-parameter optimisation, and driven by a passion for AI-powered solutions.
 (You can read my thesis [here!](https://nemertes.library.upatras.gr/items/23e16095-3328-4232-ba0b-a802bb3f4ac6))